-Stage 3: Analyse data and draw conclusions
+Stage 3: Interpreting, analysing and concluding

 Interpret and analyse the data you have collected and look for patterns or clues that will help you to answer your key inquiry question and come to a conclusion.
 There are a number of different tools and methods you can use to do this, including PQE and SHEEPT.